-Together with our partners, we’ve been supporting the most vulnerable people affected by COVID-19 in Indonesia, including people with disabilities and their families, by:
+Together with our partners, we’ve been able to support the most vulnerable people affected by COVID-19 in Indonesia, including people with disabilities and their families, by:

 - Working alongside Disabled People’s Organisations (DPOs) to ensure that people with disabilities can access vital support and information, including developing accessible resources around prevention and treatment of COVID-19, such as easy-to-read formats and braille

 - Supporting hospitals to treat people with COVID-19, including providing ventilators and other equipment for Intensive Care Units, training health workers in COVID-19 safety procedures and equipping them with appropriate PPE, developing online health services and psychosocial support

 - Providing financial support, medicines and hygiene kits for the most at-risk households, including people with disabilities, who are unable to work and are struggling to cover basic household needs

 - Ensuring people with disabilities aren’t forgotten, including carrying out a rapid assessment of the impact of COVID-19 on people with disabilities – to inform the Indonesian government and other humanitarian actors – and supporting the Indonesian government to include DPOs in disaster response meetings, so that they understand the barriers facing people living with disabilities.